reduxjs/redux/docs/Glossary.md

 Reducers are the most important concept in Redux.

-*Do not put the API calls into reducers.*
+*Do not put API calls into reducers.*

 ## Dispatching Function